 The successful construction of the Panama Canal was one of the world's great engineering feats.
 The negotiations to complete and build this vital connector between two oceans spans decades.
-The cost in human lives, suffering, and
+The cost in human lives, suffering, and capital

 A formal agreed upon list of goals to be achieved or items to be discussed in a particular order during a meeting or negotiation.
 Agendas can be formal and obvious, or informal and subtle in negotiations.
-A negotiation agenda can be used to
+A negotiation agenda can be used to control

 Serving Food at a Negotiation Meeting

 Yes, usually serving food is a good idea.
 This is a question that seems to be address only on the best negotiation training workshops.
-Generally speaking, the more informal and less people present, the more collaborative your meeting
+Generally speaking, the more informal and less people present, the more collaborative your meeting will

 Sales Negotiation Training